StewartLynch/CTPicker_SwiftUI/README.md

 ##### Step 7 - Enclose exsiting view in a ZStack

 The CTPickerVew is a view that will be presented on top of the exsiting view.
-To allow this, we need to surround the existing view including the NavigationView if one exists within a `ZStack`
+To allow this, we need to embed the existing view including the NavigationView, if one exists, within a `ZStack`

 ### ![ZStack](ReadMeImages/ZStack.gif)